lhervier/dom-spring/README.md

 	[010C:0002-1DC8] 07/07/2017 20:01:20   93       ACTIVE      com.github.lhervier.domino.spring.sample_1.0.0.qualifier
 	[010C:0002-1DC8] 07/07/2017 20:01:20   94       ACTIVE      com.github.lhervier.domino.spring_1.0.0.qualifier

-You can now point you browser to the sample app
+You can now point you browser to the sample app (if you have not disabled the feature)

 	http://<your server>/spring-sample/hello